Is the Bible Reliable for Truth about Jesus Christ?

 Consider also how the Bible powerfully changes our lives.
 Philosopher Paul Helm wrote, "God [and His Word] are proved by hearing and obeying Him and finding that He is as good as His Word."
 Our very lives become evidence of the Bible's reliability.
 The Christian's life is supposed to be evidence of the Bible's truthfulness.
 The psalmist urged us to "taste and see that the LORD is good; blessed is the man who takes refuge in him" (Psalm 34:8).
 As we experience God, as we take refuge in Him, His words are proved to be a reliable standard.
 Like the captain of a ship in days of old who trusted in his map to bring him to his final destination, the Christian trusts in God's Word as an infallible guide because the Christian sees where it has taken him.
 Don Carson made a similar point when he described what first attracted a friend of his to the Bible: "his first attraction to the Bible and to Christ was prompted in part by intellectual curiosity, but more particularly by the quality of life of some Christian students he has known.
 The salt had not lost its savor; the light was still shining."
 A changed life is evidence of a true Word.

 If this is true, what should we do?
 First things first: praise God—He did not remain silent.
-God was under no obligation to speak; yet He did.
+God was under no obligation to speak, yet He did.
 He broke forth from the silence and made Himself known.
 The fact that some would like God to reveal Himself differently or more does not change the fact that God revealed Himself as He saw fit.
 Second, because God spoke, we should strive to know Him with the passion of a young man pursuing a young woman.
 That young man wants to know her more and better.
 He wants her to speak and when she does he soaks in every word.
 We should desire to know God with a similar, youthful, even passionate zeal.
 Read the Bible, get to know God.
 It's the New Year so consider going through a Bible reading program like M'Cheyne's Calendar for Daily Readings.
 It will take you through the New Testament and Psalms twice and the rest of the Old Testament once.
 Finally, look for evidence of the Bible's truthfulness in your own life.
 Make no mistake; the truth of the Bible does not depend on you.
 Nonetheless, your life gives evidence of Scripture's reliability.
 If your day was recorded, would someone be more or less convinced of the truth of Scripture?
 The Christians in Corinth were Paul's letter of commendation.
 If people wondered if they should trust Paul, they had only to look at the people to whom Paul ministered.
 Their lives gave evidence of the truth of Paul's words.
-The same is true with us.
-We should be the Bible's letter of commendation (2 Cor.
+The same is true for us.
+We should be the Bible's letter of commendation (1 Cor.
 14:26).
 This requires a sincere (and perhaps painful) examination of our own lives.
 We may discover ways we are ignoring God's Word.
 The Christian's life, however imperfect, should reflect just the opposite.
 As we examine our own lives we should find compelling evidence that God has spoken, and His Word is true.

 Aaron Menikoff (PhD, The Southern Baptist Theological Seminary) is Senior Pastor of Mt.
 Vernon Baptist Church in Atlanta, GA and a contributing writer at 9Marks Ministries.
 Article originally appeared January 15, 2009.